 | Travel Itinerary | Departure/arrival times, direction, zones crossed | Determines total circadian shift required |

-| User Profile | Age group, baseline wake/sleep patterns | Sets safe & realistic daily time-shift increments |
+| User Profile | Age group, baseline wake/sleep patterns | Sets safe and realistic daily time-shift increments |

 | Preparation Window | Days until departure | Controls how aggressively or gradually shifts occur |